- Enjoy a full-day walking tour of Buenos Aires and visit some of the city's most iconic sites

 Day 7: Return to Buenos Aires, Evening Tango Performance

 This morning, transfer to the airport for your flight back to Buenos Aires.
 Upon arrival in Buenos Aires, transfer to your hotel.
 You'll have the day to explore this incredible city at your leisure.

 In the evening, enjoy a traditional Argentine meal accompanied by free-flowing wine and a tango show, one of Argentina's most iconic cultural highlights.
 Experience the heartbeat of Argentina first-hand before heading back to your hotel to relax for the night.

-Day 8: Departing Buenos Aires
+Day 8: Depart Buenos Aires

-Eat one last breakfast in Buenos Aires, and at the appropriate time, drive the airport for your departing flight and head home after an unforgettable trip.
+Eat one last breakfast in Buenos Aires, and at the appropriate time, drive to the airport for your departing flight and head home after an unforgettable trip.

 More Great Argentina Itineraries

 Looking for more inspiration for your trip to Argentina?
 Check out these other Argentina itineraries, explore different ways to spend eight days in Argentina, or discover the best time to visit Argentina.